TylerPetri/go-design-patterns/readme.md

 An intermediary layer between an application's business logic and data storage\
 Ablt to switch databases with ease\
 Able to test without connecting to database

+## SINGLETON

+Allows us to restruct the instantiation of something to a singular instance.\
+Useful when exaxctly one object is needed to coordinate actions across a system.\
+For information that will never change.\
+Like when new devs want to work on something related to DB and make calls, but 30 use at same time and exhausts\
+Use `connection.New()` in ./configuration/config.go, won't create a new instance (prone to exhausting DB), it will use the current that was developped.

+## BUILDER

+Allows to chain methods, ie:\
+`SetSpecies("dog") SetBreed("Germain Shepherd Dog") Set...
+Build()`